aklciot/Open-Data-Telemetry-Network/README.md

 ## Compiling and loading
 This code can be compiled on a standard Arduino GUI.
 Your IDE will need the ESP32 boards added.
 See the Arduino support pages for details on how to complete this step.

+UPDATE:  Sample code for a simple LoRa node that works with this gateway is now included

 ### Libraries
 The following libraries are required:
 - AsyncTCP (can be installed fromzip file in library folder)